egeersu/LSTMN/README.md

 ### Models

-There are 3 different variations of the model, each modified to solve a certain task:
+There are 3 variations of the model, each modified to solve a certain task:

 - [Binary Sentiment Classification](https://github.com/egeersu/LSTMN/blob/master/models/Binary%20Sentiment%20Classification.ipynb)